spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 *  Potential monthly maximums savings if you adopt the recommendations.

 > **Notes**:
-> - Orange or gray status: Hover over the workload optimization status to view more details in a tooltip.
+> - Hover over the workload optimization status to view more details in a tooltip.
 > - There are no vCPU / memory recommendations or Potential monthly max if a workload is fully optimized.
 Savings are displayed for the workload because Ocean is already optimizing it.
 >
 > - If the <img height="20" src="https://github.com/user-attachments/assets/6160df45-992e-41a8-bcc2-5af1bee732ff" /> button appears on the right of the screen, workloads were moved to rollback status.
 See [Acknowledge a Workload Rollback](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=acknowledge-a-workload-rollback)